 BMW Intelligent Personal Assistant

-BMW Intelligent Personal Assistant designed to give you better in-car control via voice.
-Rather uniquely, you'll be able to give the Assistant a custom name/hotword and BMW claims it will learn routines to be able to dynamically deliver better results.
-It will be able to react to statements and control the car - to adjust the heat for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.
+BMW Intelligent Personal Assistant is designed to give you better in-car control via voice.
+Rather uniquely, you'll be able to give the Assistant a custom name/hotword, and BMW claims it will learn routines to be able to dynamically deliver better results.
+It will be able to react to statements and control the car - to adjust the heating, for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.

 Apple CarPlay, at a cost

 BMW made the big move of offering Apple CarPlay wirelessly in 2016 - the first and only manufacturer to do so.
 That means you don't have to plug the phone in to access CarPlay, but you do still need to pair your phone, connecting via Bluetooth.